segdeha/pdxcodeguild/2. HTML & CSS/html.md

 ## Moar Tags

 HTML provides tags for a host of common semantics.
+These give the content structure and meaning.
+Always try to [find and use a semantic tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) if one is available for what you’re trying to convey.

 ------

 ### Headers

 HTML describes 6 levels of headers (`h1`, `h2`, … `h6`).
-This is a remnant from the original use case of scientific papers.
+This number of headers is a remnant from the original use case of scientific papers, but it’s adequate for most situations.

+Example:

     <h1>My Headline</h1>
     <h2>My Sub-Headline</h2>